CME-016/Orbit-Campus/README.md

 <<<<<<< HEAD
-# School Management System
+# ORBIT CAMPUS ( smart campus management system)

-This is a comprehensive school management system designed to streamline various administrative and academic processes.
+This is a comprehensive college management system designed to streamline various administrative and academic processes.
 It provides a centralized platform for students, teachers, parents, and administrators to manage their daily activities efficiently.

 ## Features